Creating a Logo

 Prikaz razlicitih tipova logoa

-Sketching by hand frees creativity and allows for quick exploration of dozens of directions without the technical limitations of software.
+Sketching by hand frees creativity and allows quick exploration of dozens of directions without the technical limitations of software.

 Step 4: Choosing Colors and Typography